How Technical Analysis Tools work

 How Technical Analysis Tools work – Explained

 When OBV increases, it indicates that buyers are ready to take hold of the market and increase the price.
 When OBV decreases it indicates a low price, which means more traders are selling rather than buying.
 This indicator works as a trend verification tool.
-If price and OBV increase, it indicates the continuation of trend, and trend reversal when it decreases.
+If price and OBV increase, it indicates the continuation of the trend, and trend reversal when it decreases.

 Traders also use OBV to check out for Divergence.
 This happens when the price and signal are moving in separate directions.
 If the price is increasing but OBV is decreasing, it signals that the trend is not supported by tough buyers; it indicates a future trend reversal.

 When it comes to calculating On-balance volume (OBV), there are three things you should note.

 If today’s closing price shows a higher increase compared to the previous day’s closing price it is calculated as: